nucspl/tally2obsi-py/README.md

 ### Do you have anything against Notally?
 No, not at all!
 In fact, I appreciate the how well it works for me when notetaking on the go.
 It's a straight-forward, no-nonsense app, and I love it!

+### Mac / Linux?
+This script was designed with Windows in mind, sorry.
+Though, all you really have to do is modify the `powershell` method and pass your respective system's equivalent commands.

 You can go get it [here.](https://github.com/OmGodse/Notally)